cyberalmamun/Tryhackme-retracted/README.md

 * This repo is intentionally minimal to serve as a quick proof-of-solve entry.
 * Feel free to expand with commands, notes, and screenshots.

-## License

-This repository is released under the MIT License.
-See `LICENSE` for details (optional).

----

-If you want, I can add a more detailed walkthrough, example commands, or prepare a `WALKTHROUGH.md` with the exact steps you used.
-Tell me what you'd like added.